lbrensk/UFBI2018.github.io/MarconiS.md

 features <- features[,goodBands]
 plot(as.numeric(features[1,3:371]), type = "l")
 ```
+We basically figured which bands are to be saved, including bands 1 and 2, which are crown identifier and canopy height model.
+The plotted bands, now, look definitively better!

+Now, in the whole scene we may have pixels that are darker, pixels that are withina crown but mostly representing wood, soil, or other stuff than leaves.
+We want to get rid of those, because the relationship we are looking for is maily attributable to leaves reflectance spectra.
+In this, the same index we learned about this morning, the NDVI, may come handy.
+Let's poolish our data of all those pixels with NDVI less than 0.3, that is, all those data point which are far from being green leaves.

 ```{r}
 ndvi <- (features$band_90- features$band_58)/(features$band_58 + features$band_90)
 features[which(ndvi < 0.3),]=NA
 features <- features[complete.cases(features), ]
 ```

+Now, extremely important when using machine learning methods, is to divide your dataset into a portion used to build the model, and a fully independent dataset, to test if our model is working fine.
+Those are called respectively `trainset` and `testset`.
+Generally, you may want to divide the `trainset` in `train` and `validation`, whihc in this case is automatically happening when using cross validation.

+Further problem, our dataset is not well balanced: 70% of our trees are *Pinus palustris* (PIPA), and each species may have a different average number of pixels per crow because of the canopy structure.
+We want to sample our dataset in a **stratified** way.
+In short, we want to select crowns to be in a ratio of 0.8 to 0.2 stratified by species.

 ```{r}